 The above trailer for the next Dragon Age, which still doesn't have an actual title, debuted at the Game Awards in late 2020 and kicked off a storm of hype, as you'd expect.
 Of course, it's very much all CGI, without any gameplay at all, so this is definitely an early look at the game's themes and not much more.

-As such, we aren't even close to expecting the game in 2021 - mid-2022 is a more likely target, to our minds, although EA and BioWare might well have the resources to spin it up more quickly than we're expecting.
-Here's hoping!
+As such, we aren't even close to expecting the game in 2021 - 2022 is even a bit optimistic target, to our minds, although EA and BioWare might well have the resources to spin it up more quickly than we're expecting.

 Dragon Age 4 platforms

 When it comes to which platforms Dragon Age 4 is likely to appear on, we can be a little bit more confident.
-Given the timescale, and the fact that the game is still in fairly early development, it's almost guaranteed to be aimed at next-gen consoles only, coming out on the PS5 and Xbox Series X/S and skipping their forbears.
+Given the timescale, and the fact that the game is still in fairly early development, it's very likely to be aimed at next-gen consoles only, coming out on the PS5 and Xbox Series X/S and skipping their forbears.

 Of course, Dragon Age is also an absolute favourite for PC gamers, who can get a little more in-depth with their strategic play thanks to a mouse and keyboard, so it'll be dead certain to come to the PC as well.

-Sadly, none of the Dragon Age games has so far come to a Nintendo console, and with the Switch's limited power we think that'll continue to be the case this time.
+Sadly, none of the Dragon Age games have so far come to a Nintendo console, and with the Switch's limited power we think that'll continue to be the case this time.

 Dragon Age 4 story